Explore a comprehensive guide to exercises suitable after bariatric surgery, promoting recovery and well-being.

 Bariatric surgeries are procedures that help individuals lose weight.
-This term encompasses many different types of weight loss surgery and also non-surgical procedures such as gastric balloons and endoscopic sleeve gastroplasty.
+This term encompasses many different types of weight loss surgery and non-surgical procedures such as gastric balloons and endoscopic sleeve gastroplasty.
 If you are planning to undergo any type of weight-loss procedure, it will be essential that you maintain a consistent routine of physical activity for your weight loss to be successful.
 Today we are going to talk about the importance of exercise after bariatric surgery.

 Why Should I Exercise After Bariatric Surgery?